haziq-exe/TikTokAutoUploader/Documentation.md

     - `'mix'`: The TikTok sound and original audio will have a 50/50 split.
     - `'background'`: The original audio will be louder, and the TikTok sound will be faintly heard in the background.
     - `'main'`: The TikTok sound will be louder, and the original audio will be faintly heard in the background.
+  - Defaults to `'mix'` if invalid option chosen

 - **`schedule`** (str, optional, default: None)
   - The time you want the video to be uploaded.
 The format should be `HH:MM`, and the minute (`MM`) must be a multiple of 5.
 The scheduled time must be at least 15 minutes later than the current local time (unless scheduling for a different day).
 The time should be in your local time zone.